Swapna Waghmare Joshi

-Swapna Waghmare Joshi (16 July 1966) is a well-known director and producer of TV Serials.
+Swapna Waghmare Joshi (born 16 July 1966) is a well-known director and producer of TV Serials.
 She has also directed the Bollywood films.
 She is well known for her direction of Rang Badalti Odhani and Damadamm.
 She lastly worked in recently concluded show Sanskaar – Dharohar Apnon Ki which is aired in Colors at 9 pm.

 Personal life

 She was born in Vadodara in Gujarat.